gghsu/AWT-Project-Energy-consumption-predictor/README.md

 ### Script for data processing and model training

 They are python jupiter notebooks located at the parent directory.\
-`AWTxgboost.ipynb` is the notebook responsible for some data processing and\
+`Xgboost_GoogleColab.ipynb` is the notebook responsible for some data processing and\
 training XGBoost model.\
-`LSTM.ipynb` is the notebook responsible for training LSTM model.\
+`LSTM_GoogleColab.ipynb` is the notebook responsible for training LSTM model.\
 It is best to run these 2 notebooks on Google Colab.\
-You can also view `data preprocessing.py` to see how we are pre processing the dataset.
+`Xgboost_Jupyter.ipynb` is for you to run the xgboost notebook on your local machine rather than Colab You can also view `data preprocessing.py` to see how we are pre processing the dataset.

 ### Webpage source code